ClickHouse/ClickHouse/docs/en/sql-reference/functions/logical-functions.md

 ## not {#not-not-operator}

-Calculates the result of logical negation of a value.
+Calculates the result of the logical negation of a value.
 Corresponds to [Logical Negation Operator](../../sql-reference/operators/index.md#logical-negation-operator).

 **Syntax**